MasaCMS/documentation/05_customizing-extending-masa/05_m-tag/01_mura-scope-in-dev.md

 permalink: /customizing-extending-masa/m-tag/mura-scope-in-dev/
 ---

-#  scope in dev
+# Scope in dev

 When developing Masa CMS Themes or Plugins the `m` scope is available.
 This is referred to as the 'Mura Scope'.
 This scope exists next to the familiair `$` scope ('dollar scope').

 ## Examples